FineUploader/fine-uploader/server/readme.txt

 return values, you should return json as a text/html

-{"success":true} when successfull
+{"success":true} when successful
-{"error":"error message to display"} in case of error
+{"success":false, "error":"error message to display"} in case of error

 Send me a mail to andrew (at) valums.com, if you will have any questions.